 Emails in automations are one-to-one emails that subscribers will receive once they reach that step in the automation.
 You can drag an email action into your automation.

 Once you drag your email into the automation.
 You can give it a name for your own records and a subject line.
-Then click Edit to design your email.
+Then click Compose Email to design your email.

 You'll be directed to our email composer where you can add content and create your campaign.
 Once you're done, click Enable and you'll be directed back to your automation in progress.